-The Lessee, prior to entry into any designated defense operating area, warning area, or water test area for the purpose of commencing survey activities undertaken to support SAP or COP submittal, must enter into an agreement with the commander of the appropriate command headquarters to coordinate the electromagnetic emissions associated with such survey activities.
+The Lessee, prior to entry into any designated defense operating area, warning area, or water test area, must enter into an agreement with the commander of the appropriate command headquarters prior to commencing survey activities undertaken to support SAP or COP submittal, to coordinate the electromagnetic emissions associated with such survey activities.
 The Lessee must ensure that all electromagnetic emissions associated with such survey activities are controlled as directed by the commander of the appropriate command headquarters.